UMassQIS/QNumericsSchool/faq.md

 Meals are not included in the registration cost, but the dining hall on campus is very convenient.
 Breakfast snacks and coffee will be served at the lecture hall in the morning, and sweets will be served at the hackathon.

-There will be a catered dinner on Thursday evening and the Saturday hackathon will be also a pizza party.
+We plan to provide a few catered dinners, but we have not finalized these plans.

 ## What are the housing facilities?

-The lodging will be at the Mt Ida campus in Newton.
+The lodging will be at the UMass Amherst campus in the "North Residential Area".

-Each registered graduate attendee will have a private room, with shared bathroom facilities on the floor.
-A small laundry room is available on the basement floor.
-A microwave oven is available in a small kitchenette.

-## Laundry?

-A small laundry room is available on the basement floor of the dorm building.
+The North Residential Area features air-conditioned apartment style living.
+Each apartment includes four single bedrooms, two full private bathrooms, and a shared living room/kitchen area.
+Each building also has a common area/lounge.

 ## A kitchen?

-A microwave oven is available in a small kitchenette.
+The lodging facilities have kitchens in each shared apartment.

 ## Gym?